The Tabernacle, Notting Hill

 The Tabernacle is a Grade II-listed building in Powis Square, Notting Hill, west London, England, built in 1887 as a church.
-The building boasts a curved Romanesque façade of red brick and terracotta, and towers with broach spires on either side.
+The building boasts a curved Romanesque façade of red brick and terracotta, and two towers with broach spires on either side.
 Today the Tabernacle serves as a cultural arts and entertainment venue, including a theatre, meeting rooms, music studio, art gallery, bar and kitchen, conservatory and a garden courtyard.